Heading to Kauai on a budget? Find out the top cheap places to stay in Kauai, scroll down for all the info!

 Cheap Places to Stay in Kauai FAQs

 It’s always cheapest to fly to Kauai during shoulder season, which runs mid-April to June in the Spring and September to mid-December in the Fall.
 Staying in a budget hotel or vacation rental, cooking your own meals, and taking advantage of all the free things to do on Kauai will also save you money.
+Plus there are tons of cool things to do on Kauai for under $10!

 The East Shore is definitely the cheapest side of Kauai and you’ll have the largest range of budget Kauai hotel options.
 Plus, it’s centrally located and you can easily access grocery stores and Costco.